nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/measuring_from_roi_manager.md

     selectWindow('bax_thresholded');
     run("Create Selection");
     roiManager("Add");

     name_array = newArray("nuclei", "nuclei_inverted", "bax")
     for (i=0; i<roiManager("count"); i++) {
         roiManager("Select", i);
         roiManager("rename", name_array[i]);
     }

     selectWindow("bax");
     roiManager("Select", newArray(0,2));
     roiManager("AND");
     run("Measure");
     ```

-Note that this will only perform the measurements selected in the "Set Measurements" window in ImageJ.
+Note that this will only perform the measurements selected in the "Set
+Measurements" window in ImageJ.

+!!! tip
-!!! tip "if you want to make sure that your script will perform certain measurements, you can set them from the script using `run("Set Measurements...", "area mean redirect=None decimal=3");`.
-It is often a good idea to add this to scripts"
+    If you want to make sure that your script will perform certain measurements,
+    you can set them from the script using
+    `run("Set Measurements...", "area mean redirect=None decimal=3");`.
+It is
+    often a good idea to add this to scripts.

-??? question "Do the same for the `nuclei_inverted` and `bax` ROIs"
+??? example "Do the same for the `nuclei_inverted` and `bax` ROIs"

     ```javascript hl_lines="32 33 34 35"
-    open("C:/Users/damian.dalle/OneDrive - Htechnopole/Desktop/course_test_data/bax_DAPI_overlay.tif");
+    open("path/to/data/bax_DAPI_overlay.tif");
     run("Split Channels");
     selectWindow("C1-bax_DAPI_overlay.tif");
     rename("nuclei");